 This update included some of the world’s most widely-spoken languages.
 They are bought in both traditional Chinese and mandarin along with Korean to the Android Gboard update.
-However, Google aims to make sure that lesser-known languages, like Manx and Maori, also get representation in the Google keyboard.
+However, Google aims to make sure that lesser-known languages, like Manx and Maori, also get representation on the Google keyboard.

-Like, Fulani, a language spoken in Africa for hundreds of years didn’t have its own written alphabet until brothers Abdoulaye and Ibrahima Barry invented them almost three decades ago in Guinea.
+Like, Fulani, a language spoken in Africa for hundreds of years, didn’t have its own written alphabet until brothers Abdoulaye and Ibrahima Barry invented them almost three decades ago in Guinea.
 For this new initiative, Google worked alongside Abdoulaye and Ibrahima to design and test an Adlam layout, which is now available on the Gboard.
 Google believes that adding new languages helps more people articulate and familiarise themselves with their keyboard and thus they will aim to add in more languages from across the world.